Walter-Gaitan/devops-final-project-terraform/README.md

 # AWS Final Project

 ## Introduction

 This is a project for the AWS Program from Applaudo Studios.
 The goal of this project is to create a solution that includes a front-end, a back-end and a MongoDB databases running in an EKS Cluster.

 ## Description

-The solution consist of an infraestructure built on terraform that has two availability zones, each one with a public and a private subnet.
+The solution consist of an infrastructure built on terraform that has two availability zones, each one with a public and a private subnet.
 The public subnets have a NAT Gateway, the private subnets have an EKS Cluster with a Node Group and a MongoDB database.
 The application is deployed from an ECR repository.
 ![diagram](diagram.png)

 ## Deployment

 The application is deployed in AWS using the following services:

 - Amazon EKS
 - Nat Gateway
 - Load Balancer